paulrobertlloyd/paulrobertlloyd-v3/source/_content/hire/index.markdown

 Realising early in my career that you can't truly appreciate an interactive and fluid medium like the web inside Photoshop, I expanded my skill set to encompass web development.
 I employ pragmatic front-end architecture practices that progressively enhance semantic HTML with modular CSS and unobtrusive JavaScript.

 I'm familiar with CSS preprocessors (Sass, Less), task runners (Grunt, Gulp), content management systems (Jekyll, Kirby, Perch) version control (Git) and project planning software (Jira, Trello).
-I typically produce documentation such as style guides and pattern portfolios to ensure the code I develop is maintainable and extensible by internal teams once it's been handed over.
+I typically produce documentation like style guides and pattern portfolios to ensure the code I hand over is maintainable and extensible by internal teams.

 Living in Brighton means I'm within commuting distance of London.
 I'm also happy to work with companies located further afield, on-site or remotely (but ideally a mixture of the two).
 Where possible, I advocate working alongside other designers, developers and researchers within your organisation.